ryan-lab-duke/gds-applications-site/book/activities/week2/activity-02.md

 * Reproject the shapefile to a `projected coordinate system` (i.e. spatial units are in meters)

-* Make a new column that contains population density.
+* Make a new column that contains population density (in km2).

 * What is the min, mean, and max population density?